 No matter how much attention your cat typically shows you, here are some reasons their affection level may increase:

-4 Common Reasons a Cat Would Become Affectionate Suddenly
+The 4 Reasons a Cat is Suddenly Affectionate

 Older cats tend to become more affectionate for a few different reasons.
 Firstly, they often slow down and stop being as active.
 Therefore, they may simply have more time to cuddle and follow you around the house.